top of page

 I challenge you to tell me which of the following traits are not consistent with someone who lacks respect:

 I hope none of us wants these traits for ourselves.
-Yet, these are the fruits of disrespect, and they are all around us and are becoming increasingly common.
+Yet, these are the fruits of disrespect.
+They are all around us and are becoming increasingly common.
 We must resist this trend in our society.

-Do your best to respect others and exercise appropriate judgment.
-If we can be better at this, the world will be a much happier place.
+Respect others and exercise appropriate judgment.
+If we can improve at this, the world will be a much happier place.

 Show of respect

-To see an incomparable show of respect, visit the Arlington Cemetery in Virginia, and watch the changing of the guard at the Tomb of the Unknown Soldier.
-I have visited the cemetery and have witnessed the ceremony firsthand.
+To see an incomparable show of respect, visit Arlington Cemetery in Virginia and watch the changing of the guard at the Tomb of the Unknown Soldier.
+I have visited the cemetery and witnessed the ceremony firsthand.
 I had never in my life seen such a demonstration of respect.
-The soldiers who perform the ceremony must pass an extremely difficult set of requirements and must undergo a great deal of training.
+The soldiers who perform the ceremony must pass an extremely difficult set of requirements and undergo a great deal of training.

-The tomb has been guarded every minute of every day without regard to weather or any other circumstances since 1937.
+Since 1937, the tomb has been guarded every minute of every day without regard to weather or other circumstances.